lunakoly/Insight/README.md

 # Insight
-A server that allows multiple users to edit and run code at the same time
+A server that allows multiple users to edit and run code simultaneously

 ![image](/images/image.png)